OpaxIV/drm_in_games/disasm_vm_obfuscators/vm_binary/analysis.md

 <br/>

 The most notible aspects of the assembly instructions are:
-The `JNZ LAB_001012b9` instruction, which checks the stack canarys value (at address 001012b9):
+The `JNZ LAB_001012b9` instruction, which checks the stack canarys value (at address 001012b9) before:

 ```
 LAB_001012b9                                    XREF[1]:     00101258(j)